-If the Johnny Castaway screensaver started successfully, we can now set it as our screensaver of choise using the free Screen Launcher utility.
+If the Johnny Castaway screensaver started successfully, we can now set it as our screensaver of choice using the free Screen Launcher utility.

 - Right-click this link, select "Save (link) as", then browse to the Windows folder on your hard drive and click "Save" to begin downloading the Screen Launcher program.

 - Open the Screen Saver Settings panel.
 In the list of screensavers, check if "Screen Launcher" is listed.
 If it's not listed, or the screensaver does not start after you have completed this tutorial, locate the Screen Launcher file in the Windows folder (or wherever you saved it) on your hard drive, right-click it and select "Install".
 This will re-open the Screen Saver Settings panel.
 It should now appear in the list of screensavers.

 - Return to your desktop, right-click the DOSBox shortcut icon and select "Properties".
 Copy the contents of the "Target" field to the clipboard (Control+C) and click "OK".